Well, it’s been a while since I’ve been able to update the

 BUST

-Undertermined – they outgrew the garden fence until the vine borers got to them
+Undertermined – they outgrew the garden fence until the vine borers

 Heirloom squash